Gambia election: President Barrow's candidacy splits youth vote | DW | 29.11.2021

 "Remember, the first president [Dawda Kairaba Jawarah] had to be kicked out," he said.
 "The second one [Yahya Jammeh], the sub-region had to come and help us remove him.
 God knows what will happen with [Barrow] now that he's trying to entrench himself in power."

 But not everyone agrees.
-Some young Gambians believe that there is nothing wrong with Barrow's decision to remain at the helm and seek re-election.
+Some young Gambians see nothing wrong with Barrow's decision to remain at the helm and seek reelection.

 Besides the question of Barrow's candidacy, Gambians are also wrangling with a range of other serious issues, ranging from impunity to constitutional reform and migration.

-After taking office, Barrow established the Truth, Reconciliation and Reparation Commission (TRRC) in an attempt to foster national healing following years of human rights abuses under Jammeh .
-The aim was to prevent a repetition of the violations and abuses suffered by making recommendations.
+After taking office, Barrow established the Truth, Reconciliation and Reparation Commission in an attempt to foster national healing following years of human rights abuses under Jammeh.
+The aim was to prevent a repeat of the violations and abuses suffered through making recommendations.
 The commission submitted the report's findings last week, but the proposals have not yet been made public.

-Barrow's security sector reforms have also not yet emerged: According to the BTI Transformation Index's 2020 report on the Gambia, there have been accounts of national security forces being heavy-handed towards citizens.
-The BTI index analyzes and compares transformation processes towards democracy.
+Barrow's security sector reforms have also yet to emerge: According to the Bertelsmann Transformation Index's 2020 report on Gambia, there have been accounts of national security forces being heavy-handed toward citizens.
+The index, which is compiled by the German Bertelsmann foundation that is linked to German media conglomerate Bertelsmann, analyzes and compares transformation processes toward democracy.

-Meanwhile, the country has undergone several major political shifts under Barrow — including three vice-presidents who have come and gone — as well as a chaotic constitutional reform process that ultimately collapsed after individual politicians tried to secure their grip on power.
-The country is also struggling with an "unsustainable" debt burden, according to the BTI.
+Meanwhile, the country has undergone several major political shifts under Barrow — including three vice-presidents — as well as a chaotic constitutional reform process that ultimately collapsed after individual politicians tried to secure their grip on power.
+The country is also struggling with an "unsustainable" debt burden, according to the index.

 Gambian political analyst Sait Matty Jaw says conflicting information from all sides has led to confusion among the public, ultimately hindering reconciliation and the path forward.